torvista/Zen_Cart-Structured_Data/README.md

 "recommended" dimensions by users: 600x321 (1.867:1)

 ## Changelog
+See GitHub History
+2023 02 10 - torvista:
+truncate name and descriptions to Google limits, Added Item Availability for out of stock status

-2021 03 31 - torvista
+2021 03 31 - torvista: added support for google product category
-added support for google product category added test values to spreadsheet
+added test values to spreadsheet

-2020 11 02 - torvista
-added support for attributes (default and Product Options Stock plugin) corrected typo PLUGIN_SDATA_PRICE_CURRRENCY to PLUGIN_SDATA_PRICE_CURRENCY
+2020 11 02 - torvista: added support for attributes (default and Product Options Stock plugin), corrected typo PLUGIN_SDATA_PRICE_CURRRENCY to PLUGIN_SDATA_PRICE_CURRENCY

-2020 10 28 - torvista
-separated sku, mpn, gtin entries
+2020 10 28 - torvista: separated sku, mpn, gtin entries

-2020 03 27 - torvista
-Added the option of creating an anonymous, blank review with an admin-defined star-rating for products with no review at all, in an attempt to stop hundreds of warnings:
+2020 03 27 - torvista: Added the option of creating an anonymous, blank review with an admin-defined star-rating for products with no review at all, in an attempt to stop hundreds of warnings, Missing field "aggregateRating", Missing field "review"
-Missing field "aggregateRating"
-Missing field "review"
-Remains to be seen if results in further warnings.

-2020 02 25 - torvista
-changed array declarations to short syntax changed while to a foreach
+2020 02 25 - torvista: changed array declarations to short syntax, changed while to a foreach

-2020 02 11 - torvista
-fixed double encoding ampersands. general revision for strict mode/EA inspection recommendations 2019 06 18 - torvista
+2020 02 11 - torvista: fixed double encoding ampersands, general revision for strict mode/EA inspection recommendations

-for php notices: facebook reviews code to only run on a product page.
+2019 06 18 - torvista: review for php notices, facebook reviews code to only run on a product page.

-2019 05 08 - torvista
-added schema: priceValidUntil
-	Used last day of the year.
-added schema: SKU
-	sku, mpn, ProductID all use the same products_model.
-Misc
-Moved fields around to mirror Google Structured Data Tool example.
-Edited the layout spacing for better visual presentation.
+2019 05 08 - torvista: added schema: priceValidUntil (used last day of the year), added schema: SKU. sku, mpn, ProductID all use the same products_model.
+Moved fields around to mirror Google Structured Data Tool example, edited the layout spacing for better visual presentation.

 Bugfix
 Improved cleaning of product description for schema (line feeds, carriage returns, extra spaces). meta property="og:description" was always using Meta Tag description instead of category description when defined.

-2018 10 03 - torvista
-Minor readme corrections.
+2018 10 03 - torvista: Minor readme corrections.
 Uploaded to Zen Cart Plugins as v1.0

-2017 04 24 - Dr. Byte
-improved readme (and further modified by torvista to use Github markdown), install sql, trap error for getimagesize
+2017 04 24 - Dr. Byte: improved readme (and further modified by torvista to use Github markdown), install sql, trap error for getimagesize

-2017 04 - torvista
-changed review, datepublished to required format yyy-mm-dd
+2017 04 - torvista: changed review, datepublished to required format yyy-mm-dd
 bugfix: corrected product, offer, acceptedPaymentMethods

-2017 02 - torvista
-og: product_retailer changed from AdminID to Appid
+2017 02 - torvista: og: product_retailer changed from AdminID to Appid
 og: product:retailer_title removed (not in spec)

 complete overhaul...